 For a fixed amount of an ideal gas kept at a fixed temperature, pressure and volume are inversely proportional

 For a given mass m with a constant pressure P, the gas volume is linearly dependent on the temperature

 For a given mass m with a constant volume V the gas pressure is linearly dependent on the temperature.

 Looking at the equation, it is easy to verify the validity of these laws.

-Clapeyron-Mendeleev equation, as well as the experimental laws of Boyle–Mariotte, Gay-Lussac and Charles, are valid for a wide range of pressure, volume and temperature.
-I.e. in many cases these laws are suitable for practical use.
+Clapeyron-Mendeleev equation and the experimental laws of Boyle–Mariotte, Gay-Lussac, and Charles are valid for a wide range of pressures, volumes, and temperatures.
+I.e., in many cases, these laws are suitable for practical use.
 But do not forget that when the pressure exceeds atmospheric pressure by 300-400 times or temperatures are very high, there are deviations in these laws.

-Actually, the ideal gas is called "ideal" because it has no deviations for this laws.
+Actually, the ideal gas is called "ideal" because it has no deviations from these laws.